Chris Littlewood BHSc (Hons), MSc, PhD, Dip. MDT, FHEA

 30 Regent Street

-My teaching interests lie in research methods, critical appraisal and all aspects of musculoskeletal rehabilitation including therapeutic exercise and strategies to facilitate self-management, particularly in relation to the rotator cuff.
+My teaching interests lie in research methods, critical appraisal and all aspects of musculoskeletal rehabilitation including therapeutic exercise and strategies to facilitate self-management.

-I am co-editor-in-chief for the International Journal of Physiotherapy & Rehabilitation (http://ijptr.com).
-I am an associate editor for BMC Musculoskeletal Disorders and also a peer reviewer for a number of journals including the British Journal of Sports Medicine, Manual Therapy, Physiotherapy, PLOS One, Shoulder & Elbow and I am a Fellow of the Higher Education Academy.
+I am a member of the Chartered Society of Physiotherapy and also the McKenzie Institute Mechanical Diagnosis & Therapy Practitioners (MIMDTP) Clinical Interest Group for whom I currently co-edit the journal 'With the Tide'.
+I am an associate editor for BMC Musculoskeletal Disorders and also a peer reviewer for the British Journal of Sports Medicine, Manual Therapy, Physiotherapy, Physiotherapy Research International, the Journal of Manual and Manipulative Therapy, Shoulder & Elbow and a Fellow of the Higher Education Academy.

 - Rehabilitation following rotator cuff repair

 - Littlewood C, Bateman M, Clark D, Selfe J, Watkinson D, Walton M, Funk L (2014). rehabilitation following rotator cuff repair; a systematic review.
 Shoulder & Elbow (In Press).